Jason-Diesel/ModelToVoxel/README.md

 <strong>Installation</strong>
 <br>
-Open Up the visual studio project in Visual studio 2022, set FBXToVoxel as the startup project, Go into the DirectX12NewEngine folder -> Library -> Assimp -> lib and copy the assimp-vc143-mtd.dll and paste it into ($SolutionDir)/x64/Debug or ($SolutionDir)/x64/Release folder. (($SolutionDir)/x64/Release and ($SolutionDir)/x64/Debug will probably not exist, and there for you will have to create these directories by yourself, or run the program once and let it fail)
+Open Up the visual studio project in Visual studio 2022, set FBXToVoxel as the startup project, Go into the DirectX12NewEngine folder -> Library -> Assimp -> lib and copy the assimp-vc143-mtd.dll and paste it into ($SolutionDir)/x64/Debug or ($SolutionDir)/x64/Release folder. (($SolutionDir)/x64/Release and ($SolutionDir)/x64/Debug will probably not exist, and there for you will have to create these directories by yourself, or run the program once and let it fail).
+Now run program and you are done.
 <br>

 An application that creates voxel models from other models.